-Consumers are, well, everything.
+Consumers are everything.
 They drive industries forward, shift them around, and even have the power to phase some out.
-Businesses need to understand their current and prospective consumers in order to effectively market products and grow their company.
-In CBD, consumers don’t know what products they want because they don’t know what is possible.
-In emerging industries, the best companies look to survey results, social data, as well as public information to get a handle on the CBD consumer.
+For this reason, businesses need to understand their current and prospective consumers in order to effectively market their products and grow their company.

-Brands aim to make decisions from their own consumer data (assuming they can pull insights in a clean manner).
-The challenge, however, comes from ensuring this data is truly representative of this rapidly moving market, as well as extracting the proper insights that put your company in good position to succeed.
+Most brands with this approach aim to make decisions from their own consumer data (assuming they can pull insights in a clean manner...or have the time!)
+However, the challenge comes from ensuring this data is truly representative of the rapidly moving market while extracting the proper insights in the first place.
+Consumer segments can change rapidly, so it's crucial for brands to identify and understand the appropriate ones that align with their brand.

-Consumer insights provide a complete view of the types of people that could be your next customers, fueling impactful messaging, compelling products, and greater returns.
+As consumer behavior shifts, brands can use a combination of social listening, survey data, and other tools to properly respond.
+Consumer insights provide a complete view of the types of people that currently are and could be your next customer.
+This fuels impactful messaging, compelling products, and potentially lifelong relationships with greater returns.

-Demographics are the foundation for developing deep consumer insights.
-Segmenting a population by using demographics allows companies to determine the size of a potential market.
-Companies also leverage them in order to make decisions on new products, marketing strategies, and content.
-These can include:
+A little bit of consumer research goes a long way.
+Demographics are the basic foundation for revealing deeper customer insights.
+Segmenting a consumer population by using demographics allows companies to not only determine the size of a potential market, but also make decisions on new products, marketing strategies, and even content.
+Demographic insights can include:

 - Marital Status

-CBD consumers of all different demographics will have varying behaviors across product preference, frequency of use, average spend per product, and more.
-For example, married women over 50 may prefer low-dose CBD edibles while married men 20-30 may prefer high-dose tinctures.
+CBD consumers of all different demographics will have varying behaviors.
+This will be seen across factors like product preference, frequency of use, and average spend per product.
+Married women over 50, for example, may prefer low-dose CBD edibles while married men 20-30 years of age may prefer high-dose tinctures.
 Changing one or two demographic attributes in your analysis can drastically change what the data tells you.

 CBD’s molecular makeup allows it to be very malleable when infusing it into other products.
-While many companies are creating CBD products that seem like gimmicks, there is a wide range of CBD product types that many consumers purchase.
-Edibles, for example, can be broken down even further with product types like Baked Goods, Drinks, and Candy/Gummies.
-Entire businesses are created from a single product sub-category, allowing for a lot of consumer choice.
+There is a wide range of CBD product types that come onto the market and interest many consumers to purchase for varying occasions.
+Edibles, for example, can be found in product types like baked goods, drinks, and candies/gummies.
+Entire sub-categories created from a single product type allow for plenty of consumer choice and room for brand innovation.

 Buying decisions are both emotional and logical.
-Anyone that is a buyer (of any product) is dissatisfied with something.
-It is often unclear what that something is.
-Our brains develop and finalize our purchasing decisions while our hearts help justify them.
+A buyer (of any product) is dissatisfied with something and they are looking for a solution, even if it is often unclear what that something is.
+Our brain develops and finalize purchasing decisions while emotions help justify them.

-People are more likely to respond to product and brand messaging that speaks to who they are psychologically.
-Each person aligns with a set of psychological constructs that can be tapped into in order to help drive purchasing decisions.
-Here are some of the most common:
+People are more likely to respond to product and brand messaging that speaks to who they are on a psychological level.
+Each person aligns with a set of psychological constructs that can be tapped into to help drive purchasing decisions.
+These are some of the most common:

 - Reward & Incentives – Behavior is dictated by a desire for external rewards